 In September 2017, they sent a joint letter to the Secretary General of the Council of Europe opposing the draft additional protocol.
 In 2016, the Parliamentary Assembly of the Council of Europe had already recommended to withdraw the draft.

-We welcome the opposition expressed by the States of Bulgaria, Portugal and the FYR of Macedonia and remain available to provide further information to Council of Europe member states on the discriminatory nature of this draft protocol and the many alternatives possible in compliance with the CRPD.
+We welcome the opposition expressed by the States of Bulgaria, Portugal and the North Macedonia and remain available to provide further information to Council of Europe member states on the discriminatory nature of this draft protocol and the many alternatives possible in compliance with the CRPD.

 To support this campaign, you can: